 First-generation immigrants may not feel fluent enough in English to directly teach their children in that language, so they often rely on videos, distance learning, and tutors.
 Even when they do use Spanish-language materials, much of it is simply a translation of mainstream curriculum that doesn’t necessarily reflect aspects of their culture that they value highly.

 These specific concerns are among those HSLDA is trying to address.
-We’ve launched several initiatives to assist Hispanic homeschoolers, including hiring bilingual consultants and working with outside groups to provide additional support and resources.
+We’ve launched several initiatives to assist Hispanic homeschoolers, including hiring bilingual educational and legal consultants, the Spanish translation of homeschooling resources, and working with outside groups to provide additional support and resources.

-In April, we partnered with Ricardo and Ana Maria Bagnuoli to organize a Spanish-language homeschool conference held in Miami.
+In the past two years, we’ve supported Ricardo and Ana Maria Bagnuoli in organizing two Spanish-language homeschool conferences held in Miami.

 Ricardo moved to the US from Uruguay nearly 20 years ago.
 Ana Maria’s family emigrated from Columbia when she was 15.

 The two met in Miami, married 14 years ago, and have been homeschooling since the oldest of their three children was five years old.

 As leaders in their church, explained Ricardo, they began to see that they needed to assist other Hispanic homeschool families: not just to support their educational choices, but also to minister to them.